csdms/rpm-models/README.md

 of users and developers
 of earth and ocean system models.
-CSDMS develops, integrates, archives and disseminates earth system models and tools to an international community with the goal of building the frameworks necessary to model the earth system.
+CSDMS develops, integrates, archives and disseminates models and tools to an international community with the goal of building the frameworks necessary to model the earth system.
 Modelers use CSDMS for access